 Visit relatives (1-2 times weekly)

-Begin daily chores: sweeping, vacuuming, tidying up the house, emptying garbages,
+Begin daily chores: sweeping, vacuuming of upstairs or basement, tidying up the house, emptying garbages,

-Do my weekly chore for that scheduled date
+Do my weekly chores for that scheduled day of the week

 Time with Rachel: Reading, writing, singing, playing, coloring, painting, crafts…

 Check in on progress of my schooling students